Denturism

 Career Opportunities

 Denturists work independently, interdependently and collaboratively with health professionals and clients.
-Graduates may establish their own clinical practice, associate with other denturists or health care providers, or explore a variety of opportunities within the dental industry.
+Graduates may establish their own clinical practice as an independent practitioner, associate with other denturists or health care providers, or explore a variety of opportunities within the dental industry.

 Program Learning Outcomes